asyncapi/modelina/docs/usage.md

 ## Generate JavaScript models

 JavaScript is one of the many output languages we support.
 Check out this [basic example for a live demonstration](../examples/generate-javascript-models) and the following [JavaScript documentation for more advanced use-cases](./languages/JavaScript.md).

+## Generate Dart models

+Dart is one of the many output languages we support.
+Check out this [basic example for a live demonstration](../examples/generate-dart-models) and the following [Dart documentation for more advanced use-cases](./languages/Dart.md).